This post is going to give you some actionable tips on how to get a raise as a nurse.

 So, ask yourself this…why would my nurse manager want to invest more in me?

-Below are some food for thoughts to keep in mind before asking for a raise.
+Below is some food for thoughts to keep in mind before asking for a raise.

 They’re actionable tips you can start working on today.